 The study was approved by the institutional review board at the Philadelphia Veterans Affairs Medical During an enrollment period that lasted from May to November 2001, involving one hundred and thirty-two (132) subjects from the Philadelphia Veterans Affairs Medical center.
-In this study they had randomly assigned 132 severely obese subjects (including 77 blacks 23 women) with a mean body-mass index of 43 and high prevalence of diabetes (39 percent) and after exposed to either low carbohydrate and low fat diet the result was showed seventy-nine subjects completed the six-month study.
-An analysis including all subjects, who are exposed to tencecheck sen :[23IWO]Comment check sentence :[24IWO]Comment check sentence :[25IWO]Comment how does low :[26IWO]Comment carbohydrate diets lead to the loss of ?cofactors etc ,the vitamins plesae check the :[27IWO]Comment It is .structuring of the semntnce again .hard to follow the low-carbohydrate diet lost more weight than those on the low -fat and had greater decreases in triglyceride the amount of weight lost and assignment to the low-carbohydrate diet were independent predictors of improvement in triglyceride levels and insulin sensitivity.
-And they are concluded that severely obese subjects with a high prevalence of diabetes or the metabolic syndrome lost more weight during six months on a carbohydrate-restricted diet than on a calorie and fat- restricted diet (30).
+In this study they had randomly assigned 132 severely obese subjects (including 77 blacks 23 women) with a mean body-mass index of $43 \text{kg/m}^2$ and high prevalence of diabetes (39 percent)and after exposed to either low carbohydrate.
+All subjects, who are exposed to the low-carbohydrate diet lost more weight than those on the low -fat and had greater decreases in triglyceride the amount of weight lost and assignment to the low-carbohydrate diet were independent predictors of improvement in triglyceride levels and insulin sensitivity (30).